kubermatic/docs/content/kubeone/master/known-issues/_index.en.md

 ### Recommendation

-If you're affected by this issue, we recommend creating VMs with newer Flatcar version or following the [cgroups v2 migration instructions][flatcar-cgroups].
+If you're affected by this issue, we recommend creating VMs with a newer Flatcar version or following the [cgroups v2 migration instructions][flatcar-cgroups].

 [flatcar-cgroups]: https://www.flatcar.org/docs/latest/container-runtimes/switching-to-unified-cgroups#migrating-old-nodes-to-unified-cgroups